iamnoah/writeCapture/README.md

    * Allowed replacement of support functions by defining writeCaptureSupport so writeCapture can be used without jQuery.

+   * Added nolib-support.js for using writeCapture without jQuery.

  * 0.1 - first release.
 Any content but a single script tag would result in partially async execution thanks to an overuse of defer.